nleloc/mbbpatch-fork/README.md

 ## Proprietary code
 - This project probably won't meet FOSS requirements due to contains proprietary code extracted from MB app that has been modified to bypass something else.
-- It's applies for following folder :
+That applies for following folder :
 - 1. `blob_patches/bypass_apptampering`
 - 2. `blob_patches/noadjust_volume_sekyc`
 - 3. `blob_patches/skip_maintainscreen`